logo

 Doctorate in Substance Abuse Counseling

 For those who are interested in careers in academia or research, earning a PhD in substance abuse may be the right path.
 A PhD provides you with a solid understanding of qualitative and quantitative research methods as well as a strong background in counseling theory.
-While you can qualify for a counseling license with a master’s degree, if you have already earned a master’s in a subject other than counseling, a counseling-related PhD may help you qualify for your license while furthering your career.
+While counseling licenses require a minimum of a master’s degree in counseling, a counseling-related PhD can qualify you for licensure if your master’s degree is in another subject.

 As an advanced degree, the coursework for a PhD in substance abuse counseling is academically rigorous.
-In addition to challenging coursework, you should also expect to write and defend a thesis – a process that typically takes at least a year, and often up to three.
-Doctoral programs that emphasize practice in addiction counseling will also likely include a fieldwork component.
-Academic courses that are typical for a doctoral-level drug and alcohol counselor degree plan include:
+In addition to challenging coursework, you should also expect to write and defend a thesis.
+The thesis process typically takes between one and three years.
+Doctoral programs will also likely include a fieldwork component.
+Academic courses typical for a doctoral-level drug and alcohol counselor degree plan include:

 • Advanced Assessment Techniques